 Life Story Interview The Foley Center for the study of lives at Northwestern University maintains a collection of scales related to development and narrative across the life span.
 The Life Story Interview is one qualitative measure used by Dan McAdams and his research team.

 Locus of Control Here is a link to the 29-item Locus of Control Scale by Julian Rotter.
-The site includes a scoring key and description of locus of control.
+The site includes a scoring key.

 On-line Locus of Control Scale Here is a link to the 13-item Locus of Control Scale by Julian Rotter.
 This version provides a total score and discusses what high or low scores mean, but does not include a scoring key.